 Having a Roth Time of It

 Why do people have such a negative opinion of TV movies, just because they may not have the budget or star power of big screen movies doesn't automatically mean that they are not entertaining.
 That brings me to "Committed" which has this entertaining set up of a psychiatrist finding herself in an institute where the doctors insist she is a patient rather than there to work.
-It is a set up which in some ways draws on the big screen movie "Shutter Island" but approaches it in an easy to watch TV movie sort of way for those who don't want to be forced to concentrate all the time on a movie.
+It is a set up which in some ways draws on the big screen movie "Shutter Island" but approaches it in an easy to watch TV movie sort of way, ideal for those who don't want to be forced to concentrate all the time on a movie.

-What also goes in the favour of "Committed" is the well chosen cast as not only is Andrea Roth attractive but she is a decent actress and does a good job of delivering the confusion over what is real and what isn't.
+What also goes in the favour of "Committed" is the well chosen cast as not only is Andrea Roth attractive but she is a good actress and does a decent job of delivering Celeste's confusion over what is real and what isn't.
 But we also have Peter MacNeill as Dr. Quilley and MacNeill has such warmth as an actor, such a gentleness that whilst you wonder about his character you feel wrong to suspect him of being anything other than who he says he is.
 On the other hand Richard Burgi as Dr. Desmond has this imposing side which jars with his moments of gentleness which makes him quite a threatening and unsettling character.
 In fairness all the actors including those I haven't mentioned are occasionally prone to over acting but it is what you expect from a TV movie.

 What this all boils down to is that "Committed" might not be the honed movie you will see on the big screen but it has a good storyline and a sense of mystery about it which keeps you involved in a need to work out what is exactly what.